Baptodoris cinnabarina (Bergh, 1884)

 - Cinnabarina.
 Del color del cinabrio o bermellón (Sulfuro de Mercurio, HgS, mineral del que se extrae el mercurio), de un color rojo oscuro.

 Most cites for this species are in Mediterranean waters, such as the coast of Haifa, Trieste, Gulf of Naples and Gulf of Taranto in Italy.
 There is a cite of this species (named as Platydoris maculata, considered to be a synonymous of B. cinnabarina) in bathyal bottoms from the Cantabrian coast.
 In the Iberian Peninsula it has been found in the Strait of Gibraltar and on the continental shelf of the Columbretes islands and of Formentera island.
-Cites in the Catalan coast refer to specimens trapped in commercial fishing trawl at the Planassa, in front of the city of Blanes.
+First reports from the Catalan coast refer to specimens trapped in commercial fishing trawl at the Planassa, in front of the city of Blanes, although it has been occasionally found afterwards.

 | : OBIS|